IreneSnitko/Algorithms/README.md

 `CalculationYourLuckyNumber`--------> calculation of the lucky number by year of birth

+`DefinitionOfLeapYear`--------------> the algorithm determines the leap year or not

 `DeterminationSmallestValue`--------> determination the smallest value of three numbers

 `DigitsVerificationOfShort`---------> verification the variable `short` for the value of digits